 Ladakh, the first thing that comes to mind is mountains or naked mountains as termed by the locals since there is no vegetation in the cold desert.
 Wherever you look, you see barren and untamed landscapes.
 If you’ll ask Indians what is there dream holiday destination, most likely their answer would be Ladakh.
 Thanks to films like 3 Idiots, Jab Tak Hai Jaan and many more, Leh Ladakh is the quintessential destination for motorbike trips, jeep safari or even a trek.
-Thinking about luxury stay in Leh Ladakh seems like a farfetched dream, but the Grand Dragon Ladakh made luxury possible.
+Thinking about a luxury stay in Leh Ladakh seems like a farfetched dream, but the Grand Dragon Ladakh made luxury possible.
 I have been to Ladakh a couple of times and have stayed at all sorts of accommodation be it guest houses, tents or budget hotels, but the Grand Dragon Ladakh exceeded my expectations with its impeccable service, luxurious rooms, unbiased views of the landscapes and scrumptious meals.
-The Ladakhi Hospitality goes beyond their limits to make you feel warm and comfortable in a strange land.
+The Ladakhi Hospitality goes beyond its limits to make you feel warm and comfortable in a strange land.

 About the Grand Dragon Ladakh